 Cosmochemistry combines two of his great loves in life: rocks and space.
-He researches the timing of events during the formation of our Solar System 4.5 billion years ago by studying the oldest rocks in the Solar System — meteorites.
+He researches the timing of events during the formation of our Solar System over 4.5 billion years ago by studying the oldest rocks we know of — meteorites.

 Tim surpassed thousands of applicants for a place in the six-part BBC2 series Astronauts: Do You Have What It Takes?, where he was put through the full rigours of astronaut selection and reached the final three.